Mwaisaks/EventTicketingPlatform/README.md

 option 2:
 * have different roles for these three user types and have one User entity

+## Part 6: Create Event
+CreateEventRequest.java is to be used in the service layer, the CreateEventRequestDto.java - repository layer.

+Changes in either of the classes shouldn't affect the other one, we want them decoupled.

+In the same project, I'm implementing the Create Event endpoint, I've createsd Dtos for the presentation layer

+Below is the code for my CreateEventRequestDto class and my Event class.
+We've added validations in the dto and we still have 'validations' in the event ticket class, why's that?
+What's the difference between @NotNull, @NotEmpty and @Not Blank?

 ### Advanced Features
 * Integrate a payment System